MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Apply sensitivity labels to SaaS apps
 After discovering and classifying sensitive information, you need to apply sensitivity labels on them so that appropriate action can be taken to protect files.
 For example, a file that is labeled "Confidential" may be encrypted and have a "Confidential" watermark applied to it.

 Defender for Cloud Apps is natively integrated with Microsoft Purview Information Protection and the same sensitive types and labels are available throughout both services.
 So when you want to define sensitive information, head over to the Microsoft Purview Information Protection portal to create them, and once defined they will be available in Defender for Cloud Apps.

+Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Purview Information Protection.
+These labels will be applied to files as a file policy governance action, and depending on the label configuration, can apply encryption for additional protection.

 For more information, see [Apply Microsoft Information Protection labels automatically](/defender-cloud-apps/use-case-information-protection).